Gerald McCoy: Dallas Cowboys

 On March 31, 2020, McCoy signed a three-year contract with the Dallas Cowboys.
 After suffering a ruptured quadriceps injury in practice, he was released by the Cowboys on August 18, 2020, through an injury waiver clause in his contract.

 Las Vegas Raiders

 On August 4, 2021, McCoy signed with the Las Vegas Raiders.
+He suffered a season-ending left knee injury in the season opener against the Baltimore Ravens.
 He was placed on injured reserve on September 15, 2021.
+He was suspended six games for violating the league's policy on performance-enhancing substances on September 29, 2021.
+He served the suspension without pay while on the team's reserve/injured list.

+Retirement

+After not playing in 2022, McCoy announced his retirement from the NFL on April 14, 2023.
+He joined NFL Network as an analyst in September 2023.

 NFL career statistics

 Personal life

 McCoy majored in human relations at the University of Oklahoma.
 In May 2012, McCoy was presented with the 2012 Pop Warner Little Scholars 'Inspiration to Youth' Award at Pop Warner's annual All-American Scholastic Banquet in Orlando, Florida.
 In September 2012, McCoy helped present a $100,000 check to build Tampa Bay Buccaneers Field in Clearwater's North Greenwood community, where McCoy and teammates also led local youths through football drills.
 Gerald McCoy is married to Ebony McCoy, and the couple have five children.
 McCoy also appeared, along with J. J. Watt and NaVorro Bowman, in The League, a TV series centered around a fantasy football league, for Episode 2 of Season 5.